AdaCore/learn/intro_to_ada.rst

 to 3 digits, its range is -0.999 to 0.999.
 For the ``T6_D3``, we have defined a precision of 6 digits, so the range is -999.999 to 999.999.

-Similar to the type definition using the ``range`` syntax, because we have an implicit range, the application will check that the variables contain values that are not out-of-range.
+Similar to the type definition using the :ada:`range` syntax, because we have an implicit range, the application will check that the variables contain values that are not out-of-range.
 Also, if the result of a multiplication or division on decimal fixed-point types is smaller than the smallest value specified for the data type, the actual result will be zero.
-For
-example:
+For example:

 .. code-block:: ada